 All students from Years 1 to 12 are involved in our structured program, which allows girls to explore, discover and take supervised and controlled risks in a supportive and safe environment.

-Locations include Robe, Kangaroo Island, Flinders Ranges, Fleurieu Peninsula and the Coorong.
+Locations include Robe, Kangaroo Island, Flinders Ranges and the Yorke Peninsula.